christopherpoole/EABuilder/README.md

 ## Dependences
  - [CMake 2.8](http://www.cmake.org/cmake/resources/software.html) or above.
  - [Cygwin 1.7](https://www.cygwin.com/) or above if you want to make Windows development  easier.
- - [curl 7.37] or above installed via Cygwin if you want to reload agent during installation.
+ - `curl` installed via Cygwin if you want to reload agents during installation.

 ## Usage and Work-flow
 Using the example `CMakeLists.txt` file (`CMakeLists_example.txt`), you will want to make your project directory look something like this: